Chicken Fried Steak (Country Fried Steak)

 …You will create ultra crispy Chicken Fried Steak every single time.

-Don’t forget to keep them warm in the oven until you are ready to serve them, so the crust stays crispy.
+Don’t forget to keep the finished steaks warm in the oven until you are ready to serve them, so the crust stays crispy.

 I love this Chicken Fried Steak recipe, because it reminds me of my childhood.

 - Preheat the oven to 200 degrees F. Pat the cube steak thoroughly dry with paper towels.
-Then gently stretch the steaks to make them thinner.
-Be sure not to pull so hard the break.
+Then gently stretch the steaks to make them thinner, or better yet, using a meat tenderizing hammer to pound the steaks extra thin.
+Be sure not to pull or pound so hard that they break.
+Try to reach 1/4 inch consistency throughout each steak.

 - In a medium bowl mix the flour, Cajun seasoning, and baking powder together.
 In another bowl, whisk together 1 1/4 cup milk, eggs, and Worcestershire sauce.